phpfarmer/laranuxt-backend-docker-starter/documentation/Installation.md

 docker-compose up --build
 ```

+and with this command you are done with the setup and should be above to visit the app it's related services like,
+phpmyadmin, redis commander, local smtp etc. Please refer to the bottom fo this page to see the visiting URLs.

 ## Accessing Container Shells

 You can access the shells of various containers as needed to perform specific tasks: